HypeCheck

 Absorption & Bioavailability

-Unknown — white beeswax is not studied as an orally absorbed active ingredient.
-It functions as a structural excipient, not a bioactive compound.
+Unknown — white beeswax is not studied as an orally absorbed supplement.
+As a topical agent, it acts as a surface barrier rather than being absorbed.

 Red Flags to Watch For